 Floodplains must be preserved for the primary function of conveying unobstructed floodwaters.
 Land within the floodplain may be used for other purposes so long as the primary conveyance and storage function of the floodplain is preserved, the use is not a detriment to water quality, and the use is consistent with the Land Development Code.
-The Floodplain Administrator shall have the final determination of whether a particular use or proposed improvement is in conformance with SEMSWA's floodplain regulations and management program.
+The Floodplain Administrator shall have the final determination of whether a particular use or proposed improvement is in conformance with the County's floodplain regulations and management program.

 - 5.7.1 Use Factors.
 In general, any use that has the potential for the following to occur shall be prohibited in the floodplain: - a.
 Obstruction of the flood water flow so that the floodplain is altered in elevation in excess of the allowable criteria (unless approved through a floodplain modification study) - b.
 Reduction in the carrying capacity of the channel (unless approved through a floodplain modification study) - c.
 Potential for material, equipment, or facilities to become dislodged or displaced and to be deposited downstream causing culvert or bridge blockage, channel degradation, or damages to other properties - d.
-Potential for negatively impacting water quality - 5.7.2 Prohibited Uses.
-SEMSWA has determined that the following uses are prohibited within the 100-year floodplain: - a.
+Potential for negatively impacting water quality

+- 5.7.2 Prohibited Uses.
+The County has determined that the following uses are prohibited within the 100-year floodplain: - a.
 All structures including residential, non-residential, recreational or temporary. - b.
 Substantial improvement to existing structures, as defined in Section 5.8. - c.
 Additions to or placement of manufactured homes. - d.
-Fencing, including solid or perforated wood; split rail; chain link; stone, brick or other. - e.
-Streets (local collector streets may be approved on a case by case basis provided alternate access is available and street depth criteria are met). - f.
-Storage or processing of materials, which are buoyant, flammable, explosive, or could cause injury to humans, animals, or plants. - g.
-Storage, processing of materials, or any other activity that may have an adverse impact on water quality. - h.
-Permanent toilet facilities. - i.
-Structures, ponds, or appurtenances related to water and wastewater treatment facilities. - j.
-Vehicle parking lots not associated with an approved floodplain use. - 5.7.3 Storage of Materials.
+Fencing, including solid or perforated wood; split rail; chain link; stone, brick or other.
+Three-strand barbed wire may be permitted in rural areas on a case-by-case basis. - e.
+Detention ponds, including 10-year and 100-year water quantity detention (On-line facilities associated with County and District approved master plans may be permitted.) - f.
+Water quality ponds and facilities.
+(On-line facilities associated with County and District approved master plans may be permitted.) - g.
+Streets (local collector streets may be approved on a case by case basis provided alternate access is available and street depth criteria are met). - h.
+Storage or processing of materials, which are buoyant, flammable, explosive, or could cause injury to humans, animals, or plants. - i.
+Storage, processing of materials, or any other activity that may have an adverse impact on water quality. - j.
+Permanent toilet facilities. - k.
+Structures, ponds, or appurtenances related to water and wastewater treatment facilities. - I. Vehicle parking lots not associated with an approved floodplain use. - 5.7.3 Storage of Materials.
 Storage of hazardous or floatable materials in the floodplain and floodway is prohibited.
 These materials represent a significant potential public health, environmental or safety risk.
 Floatable materials can also become lodged in culverts, bridges and channels resulting in increased damages resulting from increased flood depths or diversion of flood waters.